Building Meaningful Relationships

 After I graduated high school I enrolled at Brigham Young University, with NO idea which subject to focus on.
 While at BYU, I signed up for more and more mathematics classes.
 As I continued, I grew to love my math classes, and the connections I could make between them.
 I loved being able to see how differently each student learned, and I loved applying different methods to the same concept.
 I have a very fundamental belief that each student can make those same connections, and that the connections are individual and unique.
 I believe that with balanced effort between student and mentor, both students and mentors can succeed.

 What do I consider my success?
 Helping a student connect and understand a new mathematical concept!
 I graduated in Math Education from Brigham Young University in 2012 and taught for a few years in Utah.
-Now I’m a mom of two cuties and am living in Las Vegas, Nevada.
+Now I’m a mom of three cuties and am living in Las Vegas, Nevada.

 I am a lover of learning, dance, mathematics, and truth.
 I found my passion for mathematics in college when I realized that it is an art form and a modality for creation.
 I love puzzles, ideas, and anything else that challenges my mind.
 I love working with youth and creating environments where people can change their perceptions of themselves and the world around them to perceptions that bring more joy and happiness into their lives.